 - The removal of the Mixtion layer with leather, foam, paper towels etc.

 - The oil-size drying time

-Ultimately, the type of gold leaf used by the gilder is also vital in determining whether shiny and durable gilding is achieved – and whether he opts for palladium, silver leaf, gold powder, gold leaf flakes or even beaten metal, depending on the properties of the substrate or the location of the surface to be gilded.
+Ultimately, the type of gold leaf used by the gilder is also vital in determining whether shiny and durable gilding is achieved – and whether he opts for palladium leaf, silver leaf, gold powder, gold flakes or even composition gold, depending on the properties of the substrate or the location of the surface to be gilded.